-i • Department Atlocations Series B (Fy19-21 approved by Council, Reso.
+: ···· - • • Department Atlocations Series B (Fy19-21 approved by Council, Reso.
 87759) Social & Geographical Equity Improvements to Assets: Improvement of assets will extend the useful life of facilities/assets and increase program usability Energy consumption, resiliency, and mobility \$ 40,000,000 FS #29 New Station & Training Complex \$ 7,000.000 Fire Station 29 Is located in East Calkland and serves several highly disadvantaged neighborhoods and communities that have been traditionally underserved as identified by the City Equity map.
-The replacements, renovations, and improvements proposed for OFD are necessary to remedy facility issues that impact OFD's emergency response and provide firefighters with sefe and sanitary facilities to live and train.
+The replacements, renovations, and improvements proposed for OFD are necessary to remedy facility issues that impact OFD's emergency response and provide firefighters with serie and sanitary facilities to live and train.
 The OFD station replacements, renovations and improvements will keep these core capital assets functional.
-By addressing years of deferred maintenance for facilities that cannot be brought up to current emergency iresponse standards per National Fire -Protection Association (NFPA) and constructing new facilities, the proposed projects will incorporate latest standards and expand programs while decreasing maintenance coats into the future.
 The proposed project is an opportunity to improve OFDs aging building stock to not only improve firefighting and emergency response capabilities, but also to implement changes that would bring the ibuildings in line with current California's Building Energy Efficiency Standards (California Code of Reguistons, Tible 24), tha 2016 Update to the Energy and Climate Action Pian, and would therefore have a potential to reduce energy consumption in OFD Fire Stations.
 Fire stations serve as the "base" for OFDs emergency response and ability to recover, from a major disaster.
 The new facilities will reduce the risks to both OFD personnel and the residents of Ookland, as well as support the City's and the greater Oakland community ability in respond to emergencies.
 The goal of the project is to improve the City's ability to respond to emergencies and work towards the improving the continuity of critical services.
-Moreover, the OFDs planning efforts for the OFD Training Center are in alignment with the resilience value of Tostering long-term and integrated planning. .\$134.40.000.000: Particular de la companya del companya de la companya de la companya del companya de la companya STATE OF THE STATE No new projects proposed. · :
+Moreover, the OFDs planning efforts for the OFD Training Center are in alignment with the resilience value of Tostering long-term and integrated planning. .\$1:40,000,000: TANK THE STAND COMMENT AND STANDS STATE OF THE STATE No new projects proposed. :